Fred Loft: Postwar efforts and death

 With the First World War ending in 1918, unlike the rest of the veterans who had served, Indian veterans were dealt with through Indian Affairs, which couldn't properly fund the returning men.
 It was here that Loft pushed the concept of the League of Indians forwards, being a prominent member and instrumental in its creation.
 Loft hoped that with the combined force of the Indians within Canada, they could strive together and not only protect their rights from the government, but also work with it to better achieve unity between the state and Indians.
 While not acknowledging or denouncing the subject of integration of Indians into Canadian society, Loft's desires clearly saw that being reclusive was actively working against their rights.

 Whilst he had support from key members in Indian society, it was clear that after the First World War that it was Loft nearly upholding the League by himself, and constantly having to work against Indian Affairs.
 The department of Indian Affairs repeatedly refused his desires to speak directly to Parliament, and did not pay for the work that the League was attempting to do.
 It was abundantly clear that the league was solely tied to Loft, as when his health began to falter the league did as well.
 In a last attempt to circumvent Indian Affairs altogether, he once again met failure and quickly fell ill, with the League failing with his health.

 Loft, who died in Toronto in 1934 after his health had rapidly deteriorated, lived on through his daughters.
 His large attempts to bring rights to Indians, and the dream of making the League of Indians a capable force largely collapsed without his efforts to support it.
 As John L. Taylor claims:

 Loft's dreams where much too large for one sole individual to carry forward, and while his own league failed, it spurred on later attempts to achieve similar ideals.
 It acted as a forerunner for the Assembly of First Nations in 1978 and many other minor provincial Native organizations.

 Legacy

-In 2020, Loft was one of eight finalist for the $5 polymer bills in Canada.
+In 2020, Loft was one of eight finalists considered for the new face of the $5 polymer bills in Canada.